"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Introduction

-Characterizing studies on Social VR that address collaboration and teamwork is important to understanding its potential as a transformative tool for distributed collaboration.
+Characterizing studies on Social VR's collaborative uses is crucial for understanding its potential as a transformative tool for distributed collaboration.
 Research communities in Computer-Supported Cooperative Work (CSCW) and Human-Computer Interaction (HCI) have long sought to design and study systems that support collaboration among remote groups \cite{olson2000distance,harris2019}.
 As such, Social VR offers an opportunity to rethink how digital tools can enhance collaboration in remote and hybrid contexts, bridging the limitations of current systems while using its unique affordances for presence and engagement.
-This paper provides a comprehensive overview of the current research landscape in Social VR, identifying critical gaps in areas such as trust-building, user engagement, scalability of teamwork, long-term collaboration, the diversity of study samples, and the design of effective applications to support various stages of collaborative processes.
+This paper provides a comprehensive overview of the current research landscape in Social VR, identifying critical gaps in areas such as trust-building, user engagement, teamwork scalability, long-term collaboration, the diversity of study samples, and the design of effective applications to support various stages of collaborative processes.
 By synthesizing these findings, we aim to highlight actionable opportunities for future CSCW research and offer design implications for developing effective collaborative VR systems that address the limitations of existing tools.
-This effort is intended to bridge the gap between theoretical advancements and practical applications, helping organizations and researchers leverage Social VR for more meaningful and productive remote teamwork.
 Given this motivation, the research questions that guide this study are: \begin{itemize} \item \textit{\textbf{RQ1}: How have previous studies addressed team collaboration in Social VR?} \item \textit{\textbf{RQ2}: What are the specific gaps, future prospects, and research directions in this area?} \end{itemize}